 Cold water deck shower

-New 2022 inflatable dinghy Nemaxx 330
+New 2022 inflatable tender Nemaxx 330

-New 2022 Tohatsu 6hp engine
+New 2022 Tohatsu 6 HP engine

 Safety equipment for six persons